RoEdAl/NPTools/README.md

     NamedPipeServer.exe send -f FileToSend.bin MyBinaryPipe
     ```

+    Use `-o` option if you want to overwrite existing file.

 ## The Client

-Ppipe created by server may be in many situations used as ordinary file unsing full pipe path:
+Ppipe created by server may be - in many situations - used as regular file when using full pipe path:

 ```.bat
 REM Send data to named pipe